cnsuhao/GAMCS/README.md

 - model free, ultimately flexible
 - online learning, what it has to learn to do, it learns by doing

-GAMCS is complete description and implementation of GAM using the C++ language, which is
+GAMCS is a complete description and implementation of GAM using the C++ language, which is

 - very fast and stable
 - very easy to use